What the Book of Numbers Taught Me About My Identity in Christ

 Do we carry around the sacred presence of God?

-- Our perceptions of what others think of us
+- Our perceptions of what other people think about us.

 These questions are significant because how we understand our identity in Christ will determine how we approach our role in the body.